|

 De Moribus Ecclesiæ Catholicæ:

-treatise in the
+A philosophical treatise in the Stoic sense,

 --- CCEL